JeffCoster/merge/express.md

 ## Using merger-dd with Node JS and Express

 Using merger with the Express server module, is similar to any other template engine in Express.
-See: https://expressjs.com/en/guide/using-template-engines.html for an example using pug as the template engine
+[Example using pug as a template engine](https://expressjs.com/en/guide/using-template-engines.html)

 - First, Install merger-dd module, using npm.
 - Create your html templates and mappings, in the same way as the browser examples.